Skip to content

 Parménides XI, Montpellier, 17-19 June 2025

-Concept note
+Concept Note

 Agenda

-The International Centre for Advanced Mediterranean Agronomic Studies (CIHEAM) and the Interacademy Group for Development (GID), with the support of the French Academy of Sciences, and Academy of Agriculture, the SFS-MED platform, and Montpellier Méditerranée Métropole, organized the eleventh edition of the Parmenidès Colloquium entitled “Feeding in the Mediterranean,” which was held from 17 to 19 June 2025, at the CIHEAM Montpellier.
 This event brought together international experts to discuss the major agricultural and food transitions in the Mediterranean in the face of the challenges of climate change, food and nutrition security, and sustainable development.
 The opening address by Ms Annie Genevard, French Minister of Agriculture and Food Sovereignty, was broadcast by video.
-Among the high-level speakers were two prominent figures from the Mediterranean agricultural sector: Mr Mohammed Sadiki, former Minister of Agriculture, Maritime Fisheries, Rural Development, and Water and Forests of Morocco, and Ms Akissa Bahri, former Minister of Agriculture, Water Resources, and Fisheries of Tunisia.
-Their contributions brought valuable political insight grounded in governmental experience, highlighting national priorities and ongoing reforms aimed at strengthening food sovereignty and agricultural resilience in the region.
+Two prominent figures from the Mediterranean agricultural sector were among the high-level speakers: Mr Mohammed Sadiki, former Minister of Agriculture, Maritime Fisheries, Rural Development, and Water and Forests of Morocco, and Ms Akissa Bahri, former Minister of Agriculture, Water Resources, and Fisheries of Tunisia.
+Their contributions provided valuable political insight grounded in governmental experience, highlighting national priorities and ongoing reforms aimed at strengthening food sovereignty and enhancing agricultural resilience across the region.

 Since its inception, the Parménides Colloquium has established itself as a major forum for dialogue between science and policy, promoting interdisciplinary reflection and systemic approaches.
 This edition focused on the interactions between production models, consumption behaviours, public policies, and market dynamics, in a context marked by the scarcity of natural resources, fragile ecosystems, and growing geopolitical tensions.